HeatherRemacle/exchangelabops/pages/standard.md

   * Open data -
     [Data catalogue](https://www.ontario.ca/search/data-catalogue)

-## 10. Embed privacy and security by design
+## 10. Embed privacy & security by design

 Identify the data the service will use, store or create.
 Put appropriate legal, privacy and security measures in place so that users feel